Digital-Working-Group/natural-language-processing/spacy/README.md

 ```
 sample_text
 |-- paragraph.txt ## A single paragraph
+|-- repeated-words-paragraph.txt ## A single paragraph with repeated words
 |-- sentence.txt ## A single sentence
 |-- story.txt ## A multi-paragraph story
 |-- story_with_nonwords.txt ## A multi-paragraph story with nonwords